Infopercept/Regex-Intelligence-Exchange-by-Infopercept/DEPLOYMENT.md

 ### 4. Verify Deployment

 1. After deployment, visit your site at: https://invinsense.github.io/regex-intelligence-exchange/

+**Note**: If you have a custom domain configured, visit that domain instead.
 2. Check that your changes are visible
 3. If you don't see your changes immediately, wait a few minutes and refresh